RitAreaSciencePark/DPCstruct/README.md

 make install
 ``````
 ## Usage
-DPCstruct consists of a series of sequential modules that are used to identify and classify protein domains based on structural similarity.
-The pipeline takes as input a set of local structural alignments generated with the software Foldseek.
-What follows is a quick guide on how to generate the local alignments.
+DPCstruct takes as input a set of local structural alignments generated with the software Foldseek.
+Using
+What follows is a step-by-step guide on how to generate the local alignments.
 The output is a 'tsv' with 4 cols: protName, dom-start, dom-end, metaclusterID.

 ### All-vs-all alignments

-Given a folder containing a set of pdbs (*.pdb), the
+Given a folder containing a set of pdbs [*.pdb], the standard procedure to generate the local alignments is the following.
+For more information check [Foldseek](https://github.com/steineggerlab/foldseek) repo.

 ```
 # generate protein index table